elunna/nerfhack-changelog/README.md

 * When playing as a cartomancer, monsters can use monster summon cards and zappable cards against you.
 * Some monsters will not throw a weapon that is usable for melee.
 * Monsters won't try to use wands of digging on hardfloor levels.
+* Monsters will not be tricked into picking up projectiles endlessly while in combat.
+* Monster will attempt to wrest wands if there are no charges left.

 ### Monster accessory use
 * Adapted from EvilHack with modifications